Nonlinear adiabatic electron plasma waves. I. General theory and nonlinear frequency shift: Impact of the change in the wavenumber direction

-$\mA_s^{\rm{eff}}$ would be the value assumed by $\mA_s$ if the action distribution was a Maxwellian, i.e., if the wavenumber had not rotated.
-Because the $\mathbf{k}$-rotation enhances the electron trapping, $\mA_s^{\rm{eff}}\geq\mA_s$, as may be seen in Fig.~\ref{fB1}~(a) and (b) respectively when $V_\phi/v_{\rm{th}}=6$ and $V_\phi/v_{\rm{th}}=3$.
-These figures are plotted for three choices of $\mA_s^{\max}$, which varies from a value where nonlinear effect are small, to the wave breaking limit.
+$\mA_s^{\rm{eff}}$ would be the value assumed by $\mA_s$ if the action distribution was a Maxwellian, i.e., if the wavenumber direction had remained constant.
+Because the $\bm{k}$-rotation enhances the electron trapping, $\mA_s^{\rm{eff}}\geq\mA_s$, as may be seen in Fig.~\ref{fB1}~(a) and (b) respectively when $V_\phi/v_{\rm{th}}=6$ and $V_\phi/v_{\rm{th}}=3$.
+These figures are plotted for three choices of $\mA_s^{\max}$, which varies from a value where nonlinear effects are small, to a value close to the wave breaking limit.
 As may be seen in Fig.~\ref{fB1}~(a), when $V_\phi/v_{\rm{th}}=6$, $\mA_s^{\rm{eff}}$ does not exceed $\mA_s$ by more than about 10\%, even for angles as large as $90$\textdegree.
-We conclude that, when $V_\phi/v_{\rm{th}}=6$, the $\mathbf{k}$-rotation does not significantly change the physics of the nonlinear wave-particle interaction, which is well captured by the 1-D approach of the main text.
+We conclude that, when $V_\phi/v_{\rm{th}}=6$, the $\bm{k}$-rotation does not significantly change the physics of the nonlinear wave-particle interaction, which is well captured by the 1-D approach of the main text.
 Fig.~\ref{fB1}~(b) shows that the same conclusion holds when $V_\phi/v_{\rm{th}}=3$, but only when $\theta_r\alt30$\textdegree.
-For larger angles, the need to account for the $\mathbf{k}$-rotation depends on the specific physics situation.
+For larger angles, the need to account for the $\bm{k}$-rotation depends on the specific physics situation.

 As regards the trapped electrons, their action is conserved and $H$ does not depend on $V_\phi$, so that the Hamilton equation for $v_{y_r}$ reads,

 For electrons close to the EPW ray, $V_\phi \approx \omega_{\rm{lin}}/k$ (since the nonlinear frequency shift always remain small compared to the linear wave frequency).
 Then, for those electrons, $\delta v_{y_r}Ê\approx -\theta_rV_\phi$.
 The wavenumber rotation entails a shift in the transverse velocity distribution and, consequently, the growth of a transverse component of the vector potential to mitigate it.
 Therefore, the change in the direction of the wavenumber leads to an additional growth for the magnetic field, compared to that already discussed in Section~\ref{IID}.